Table of Contents Show

 There are many good reasons for wanting to renovate your NYC apartment.
-You might want to expand to accommodate a growing family, you might be looking to upgrade, modernize or simply to increase the property’s value.
-One thing’s for sure if this is your first home renovation project it can feel a bit overwhelming.
-But with good forward planning and the right people for the job it needn’t be.
-Before embarking on your big project consider these tips on how you can make it as smooth as possible.
+You might want to expand to accommodate a growing family; you might be looking to upgrade, modernize, or increase the property’s value.
+One thing’s for sure if this is your first home renovation project, it can feel a bit overwhelming.
+But with good planning and the right people for the job, it needn’t be.
+Before embarking on your big project, consider these tips on making it as smooth as possible.

-Whether your project is a success or not depends to a great extent on the contractors you choose for the job.
-Going with the lowest bid wouldn’t be advisable but neither would the highest bid.
-The important thing is that you do your own research.
-Check that they’re fully licensed and insured and have experience with this type of job.
+Whether your project is successful depends significantly on the contractors you choose for the job.
+Going with the lowest bid wouldn’t be advisable, but neither would the highest bid.
+The important thing is that you do your research.
 Ask to see before and after photos of previous projects and a list of references.
+Check that they’re fully licensed and insured and have experience with this job.
+Make sure to ask the contractor your choice if they have an excellent expeditor in case any permits need to be filled.

-Also, try to find someone that you feel you can get along with.
-You’ll be dealing with them for quite some time so having a cordial relationship will make a big difference.
-Once you’ve found the right people, agree to a timeline, a schedule for regular meetings at the site and get everything in writing before the work begins.
+Once you’ve found the right people, agree to a timeline, schedule regular meetings at the site, and get everything in writing before the work begins.
+Also, try to find someone you feel you can get along with.
+You’ll be dealing with them for quite some time, so having a cordial relationship will make a big difference.

-Whether you’re renovating a multi-family townhouse, co-op or condo apartment, you’ll need to follow the building rules and get the proper permits.
+Whether you’re renovating a multi-family townhouse, co-op, or condo apartment, you’ll need to follow the building rules, alteration agreement, and the proper permits.
 Otherwise, you could face a fine or a stop-work order.
-No two buildings in NYC have the same rules so find out what yours are while you’re still in the planning phase.
-For a start, there may be rules prohibiting work on weekends, public holidays and certain times of the day.
+No two buildings in NYC have the same rules, so find out what yours are while you’re still in the planning phase.
+There may be rules prohibiting work on weekends, public holidays, and certain times of the day for a start.
 Co-ops are well known for being sticklers for rules, so you’ll probably get to know all of them during the renovation.

-The old adage holds true, you get what you pay for.
+The adage holds; that you get what you pay for.
 Keep these words in mind when selecting the materials for the job.
-The options are practically limitless in the materials you can choose from so do your homework and choose materials of a good quality that appeals to your taste and is within your budget.
-If you can’t afford the sort of quality you want now, then it might be better to put the project off until you can.
+The options are practically limitless in the materials you can choose from, so do your homework and choose materials of a good quality that appeals to your taste and is within your budget.
+If you can’t afford the quality you want now, it might be better to put the project off until you can.